ddwty/MagiClaw-ddwty/README.md

 [![Swift](https://img.shields.io/badge/Swift-5.7-orange.svg)](https://swift.org) ![iOS](https://img.shields.io/badge/iOS-15.0%2B-blue.svg)

 A SwiftUI-based iOS application designed for collecting various types of data using ARKit and external sensors.
-This app allows for recording RGB images, LiDAR depth data, and 4x4 transform matrices from the iPhone's sensor.
-Additionally, it interfaces with a Raspberry Pi via WebSocket to capture force and angle data in real-time.
+This app allows for recording RGB video, LiDAR depth data, and 4x4 transform matrices from the iPhone's sensor.
+Additionally, it interfaces with a Raspberry Pi via WebSocket to capture many other types data in real-time.

 ## Features

-- **RGB Image Recording**: Capture high-quality RGB images from the iPhone's rear camera during data collection.
+- **RGB Video Recording**: Capture RGB vidoes from the iPhone's rear camera.
 - **LiDAR Depth Data**: Record depth data using the iPhone's LiDAR sensor, if available.
 Depth frames are saved in `.bin` format.
 - **Transform Matrix Collection**: Store 4x4 homogeneous transform matrices that represent the device's pose during recording.
 - **WebSocket Integration**: Connect to a Raspberry Pi on the same local network to receive and record force and angle data from external sensors.